Abhay-coding/FaceForge-GAN/README.md

 > ⚠️ **Expected behavior:** A vanilla MLP-GAN will always have some graininess.
 > This is normal — fully-connected layers lack the spatial inductive bias of convolutions.
 > The goal here is learning adversarial training fundamentals, not photorealism.
-> For sharper output → see the roadmap below.

 <br/>